START has a three-pronged approach to help reduce excess nutrients:

 - What is START doing to control excess nutrients in our waterways?

-- How can you help reduce your nutrient footprint that feeds red tide?
+- How can you help reduce your nutrient footprint to improve water quality?

 To arrange a screening of Red Tide & You or our Healthy Pond presentation for your organization, contact START at Colleen@start1.org.